AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

     A = PetscBinaryRead('/path/to/your/matrix/A', 'complex', true, 'indices', 'int64');
     ```

 You do not need to be concerned with coding in the PETSc environment.
 Your primary task is to save your operator in binary format (from `.mat` to `.bin`) and to read your data from binary format into MATLAB (from `.bin` to `.mat`).
-For completeness, we have provided explanations for both processes below.
+For completeness, we have provided explanations for both ways.

 ## Conclusion
 In this tutorial, we covered the setup and execution of the $\text{RSVD}-\Delta t$ algorithm for computing resolvent modes of the Ginzburg-Landau system.
 We discussed input variables, the process of running the algorithm, and how to save results.
 For your specific problems, you may need to adjust the input variables accordingly.
 Experimentation and iteration are often necessary for achieving optimal results.